jiaahui/Notes/English/NCE2.md

 We have an old musical instrument.
 It is called clavichord.
 It **was made in Germany** in 1681.
 Our clavichord **is kept** in the living room.
 It was **belonged to** our family for a long time.
 The instrument **was bought** by my grandfather many years ago.
 Recently it **was demaged** by a visitor.
 She tried to play jazz on it.
 She stroke keys too hard and two of the strings **were broken**.
 My father **was shocked**.
 Now we **are not allowed to** touch it.
 It **is being repaired** by a friend of my father's.

+# NCE2L11

+## Words

+turn  n. 行为 举止 v. 变得  It's turn you. 轮到你了

+One good turn deserves another.  礼尚往来/好人有好报

+You deserve that.  你值得拥有/你活该

+get a good salary

+## Story

+I was having dinner at a restaurant when Tony Steele came in.
+Tony worked in a lawyer's office years ago, but he is now working at a bank.
+He gets a good salary, but he always borrows money from his friends and never pays it back.
+Tony saw me and came and sat at the same table.
+He has never borrowed money from me.
+While he was eating, I asked him to lend me twenty pounds.
+To my surprise, he gave me the money immediately.
+"I have never borrowed any money from you."
+Tony said, "So now you can pay for my dinner."